News / Screenings

 NEWS

-Upcoming Screenings and other recent news:
+Upcoming Screenings

 Rain Painting has been included in the recently published book, LOST HIGHWAYS, EMBODIED TRAVELS; the Road Movie in American Experimental Film and Video, by Kornelia Boczkowska: https://brill.com/display/title/64181